String Manipulation

 - Input text must have punctuation at the end of each sentence. ( . ? ! )

-(If the text does not already have proper punctuation and should be prepared by adding periods at the end of every line, click here: ) - In situations where the cipher is invalid such as not enough words on a line, or not enough letters in a word, the script should display a # character to indicate the invalid paragraph/line/word or letter.
+- In situations where the cipher is invalid such as not enough words on a line, or not enough letters in a word, the script should display a # character to indicate the invalid paragraph/line/word or letter.

 - Different formats of the cipher require different input formatting for the number string that